 - Phonebook Displayed enable/disable display of the phone book function. - Entry Keypad enable the keypad/keypad type. - Disabled disable the keypad. - Regular Keypad set the regular keypad type. - Scramble Keypad enable/disable keypad button scrambling (random button transposing) before every new display to prevent other persons from watching the code entered (Enhanced Security licence required). - Language set the language for the texts to be displayed.
-Choose one of the seven predefined languages: English, Spanish, German, French, Russian, Italian and Czech.

-- Prefer Icons to Text the icons on the dosplay will be preferred to the text. - Power Saving Mode activate the power saving mode in which the display brightness is reduced.
+Choose one of the pre-defined languages. - Prefer Icons to Text the icons on the dosplay will be preferred to the text. - Power Saving Mode activate the power saving mode in which the display brightness is reduced.
 If no event occurs during two Slideshow screen activation timeouts, the power saving mode activation has been successful.
 Set 0 in the Slideshow screen activation timeout to disable the power saving mode.
-Any movement in front of the intercom camera or any display event (such as door lock activation or display touch) restores the full brightness of the display. - Showcase Mode set whether the device shall go into the showcase mode when idle.
+Any movement in front of the device camera or any display event (such as door lock activation or display touch) restores the full brightness of the display. - Showcase Mode set whether the device shall go into the showcase mode when idle.
 Choose various options in the showcase mode (Slideshow, Company Logo, Address). - Delay of Showcase Mode Activation -set the idle timeout in the range of 1 to 600 seconds after which the device goes into the mode of representation.